Nishant-Joshi-Bose/Product-Docker/scripts/KEY_CONFIG_GENERATOR.md

 Key Configuration Generator
 ===========================

 The key configuration generator script (friendly_to_raw_key_config.py) simplifies maintenance of the .json configuration file for the CastleKeyHandler component by allowing the user to specify keys and actions by their symbolic names from enumerations in the source code.
-The script takes as input a "friendly" .json configuration file, C/C++ header files containing key value enumerations (one per possible source, each source is optional), and a header file containing key action enumerations.
+The script takes as input a "friendly" .json configuration file, C/C++ header files containing key value enumerations (one per possible source, each source is optional), and either a .pyc output from protobuf compilation or a header file containing key action enumerations.
 The script outputs a .json configuration file suitable for use with the CastleKeyHandler component (enumerations converted to numeric values).

 # Configuration fields